“I've been having difficulties sleeping lately,” she answered sincerely.

 Zoe had two choices: stay at home and ponder on her life or avoid reality and go with him.
 She was definitely going with the second one.

-“I can’t, but I’m sure Ezekiel would like to go since Alice is going.”
+“I can’t," she finally answered, "But I’m sure Ezekiel would like to go.”

-Mark chuckled, a bit disappointed that she didn’t want to go dance.
+Mark chuckled, a bit disappointed that she didn’t want to get involved into their group life.

-“Then would you like to go out to a different place?”
+“Then would you like to go out to a different place with me...?”
 Mark was trying his luck and he seriously hoped it was going to work.
-“Like somewhere with less people and, um—” Once he looked at her he realised just how intense her gaze was.
-Her big eyes were glistening with something that he didn’t recognise; something that sent chills down his spine.

-She heard a small fairy yelling at someone else.
 Zoe was so close to Mark that she could practically see her reflection in his eyes.
+Zoe frowned when she felt a shudder down her spine and quickly leaned back, straightening her back in the seat and fidgeting nervously.

-The female fairy glared and pushed the male fairy harshly.
+The female fairy glared and pushed the male fairy harshly, making him trip and fall on his bottom.

 The male fairy rolled his eyes and crossed his arms in front of his chest.

-“It’s not my fault that the number of humans around her is increasing,” he mumbled before he simply planted his ass on the seat, just like a sulking child.
+“It’s not my fault that the number of admirers around her is increasing,” he mumbled, sulking like a child.

-The two were having quite an intense argument, but Zoe couldn’t concentrate on it.
+The two were having quite an intense argument, but Zoe couldn’t concentrate on what they were saying.
 Behind Mark was a demon that didn’t look very happy.

 While Mehrdir was watching everything, she started to feel guilty.
 It was just like she was flirting with two guys at once and they had no idea that each other existed.
 It was really weird, because neither were her dates.